MLGlobalHealth/PinA/Stata/readme.md

 # Stata folder

-This folder contains Stata scripts.
+This folder contains Stata scripts to process individual-level survey data using the IPAQ and GPAQ questionnaires.